Member tool: CIPD Buddy BETA

 • Most legislation starts as a proposed bill.
 It is normally presented to parliament by ministers and then debated and voted on in the House of Commons and House of Lords.
 Amendments are often made during this process.
 Once a bill has been approved by both houses it receives Royal Assent to become an act (law).

 • In the UK, employment law is either set by the UK Government or devolved.
 In Great Britain (England, Scotland and Wales) law is largely a reserved matter, developed by the UK Government.
 In Northern Ireland most areas of employment law are devolved (transferred) however some matters are not.
-The CIPD offer a resource detailing the matters that are transfered and the matters that are not transferred in Northern Ireland.
+The CIPD offer a resource detailing the matters that are transferred and the matters that are not transferred in Northern Ireland.

 To continue reading, log in or become a member